 Mark saw this cobbler’s-children-have-no-shoes paradox back in 2015.
 At the time, the “too cheap to fire” intern turned CEO realized Newfangled needed to ditch 20 years of web development fast or perish.
 Going through the EOS Traction coaching program, Mark helped Newfangled to tai chi its way to discover its unique ability.

 Find out how you can uncover hard truths, market smarter and overcome your fear of changing out the plumbing while the water is still running.

 Looking for the latest trends, tools and strategies to improve your business?
-Join Mark and fellow owners at Owner Summit.
+Join fellow digital leaders at an upcoming event.